In today’s post, I’m going to share what I believe are the top 10 African American Army Generals of all time.

-General Gorden served 34 years in the United States Army.
-He spent 2 tours in Vietnam.
+General Gorden served 34-years in the United States Army.
+He spent two tours in Vietnam.
 Most notably, General Gorden was Commandant of Cadets at West Point in the late 1980’s.

 She was an inspiration and mentor to many female Army nurses.